JacksonCampolattaro/chess-ai/README.md

 We also provide `*program.py` for each engine.
 Running this starts an engine which speaks the UCI standard, this allows us to use the engines with different interfaces.
+`uci.py` is the adapter which enables the use of different `Engine` objects with the UCI standard.

 ## Usage